Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 36. Khao Niao (Thai Sticky Rice)

 Also, being made with long grain sticky rice, and in a bamboo cone steamer, it has a super satisfying texture, and it’s worth making.
-Definitely give it a try!
+Definitely give this foundational Thai recipe a try!

 37. Tom Yum